lightning/bolts/03-transactions.md

 # BOLT #3: Bitcoin Transaction and Script Formats

 This details the exact format of on-chain transactions, which both sides need to agree on to ensure signatures are valid.
-That is, the funding transaction output script, commitment transactions, and the HTLC transactions.
+This consists of the funding transaction output script, the commitment transactions, and the HTLC transactions.

 # Table of Contents